HYROX times benchmarks showing average 1 hour 30 minutes, good 1 hour 10 minutes and elite sub 1 hour performance levels

 Where are you losing minutes in HYROX?

 Get your race diagnosis in 60 seconds.
-We’ll show your predicted finish time, then reveal exactly where you’re bleeding time (and how to fix it).
+We’ll show your projected finish time, then help you uncover where your race is really leaking time.

 Use tired-day numbers.
 If you’re guessing, hit Fill with division averages then adjust one station at a time.